Madhur-01/Loan-Status-Prediction-/README.md

 # Loan-Status-Prediction-
-In this project I analysed various Machine Learning algorithms to predict loan status of a new applicant using various background informations about the applicant.Parameters like credit score, loan amount, lifestyle, career, income and assets are the deciding factors in getting the loan approval.
+In this project I build a UI website using Python Flask Server and Streamlit.
+I analysed various Machine Learning algorithms to predict loan status of a new applicant using various background informations about the applicant and deployed the best one.Parameters like credit score, loan amount, lifestyle, career, income and assets are the deciding factors in getting the loan approval.

 Several collections of data from past loan applicants use different features to decide the loan status.
 A machine learning model can look at this data, which could be static or time-series, and give a probability estimate of whether this loan will be approved.